proplyd/proplyd-docfiles/README.md

-# proplyd-docfiles
+# proplyd-dotfiles
-doc files for proplyd
+dotfiles for proplyd